crate/crate-howtos/docs/integrations/azure-functions.rst

 Data Enrichment using Azure Functions
 =====================================

-This reference architecture document details how to create an enrichment pipeline between data ingested into an Azure IoT Hub and CrateDB, using serverless Azure Functions.
+This integration document details how to create an enrichment pipeline between data ingested into an Azure IoT Hub and CrateDB, using serverless Azure Functions.